ashley-herrera/ashley-herrera/README.md

 ### Hi there 👋

-My name is Ashley Herrera and I am a Fullstack Developer.
+My name is Ashley Herrera and I am a novice Fullstack Developer.
 I love solving puzzles and finding out why things do the things they do.
 My goal is to find a career in Video Game Development, because I love to be creative and I like to work on projects constantly.

 ## 📫 How to reach me